A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 "Pöllö"

-Owls are very common in Lapland, nesting in the vast forests.
+Owls are very common in Lapland and nest in the vast forests.

 "Kuukkeli"